sendgrid/sendgrid-ruby/USE_CASES.md

 You can find documentation for how to view your email statistics via the UI [here](https://app.sendgrid.com/statistics) and via API [here](https://github.com/sendgrid/sendgrid-ruby/blob/master/USAGE.md#stats).

-Alternatively, we can post events to a URL of your choice via our [Event Webhook](https://sendgrid.com/docs/API_Reference/Webhooks/event.html) about events that occur as SendGrid processes your email.
+Alternatively, we can post events to a URL of your choice via our [Event Webhook](https://sendgrid.com/docs/API_Reference/Webhooks/event.html) about events that occur as Twilio SendGrid processes your email.

 You can also use the email statistics helper to make it easier to interact with the API.